sandstorm/Semantic/Documentation/README.txt

 * the methods "get", "set" and "remove" exist explicitely; we could also use magic methods or ArrayAccess there...
 Not sure about what to use -- TODO

 3.2.2.
 Term Maps
-* TODO: NOT IMPLEMENTED FOR NOW
+* TODO: implement "setDefault", "addAll"
+* the methods "get", "set" and "remove" exist explicitely; we could also use magic methods or ArrayAccess there...
+Not sure about what to use -- TODO

 3.2.3.
 Profiles
-* TODO: Term support not yet implemented
-* TODO: implement "importProfile, setDefaultPrefix, setDefaultVocabulary, setTerm"
+* TODO: implement "importProfile, setDefaultPrefix, setDefaultVocabulary"

 3.3.1.
 RDF Environment
 * We do NOT need support for all these *create*-Functions, as one should use Dependency Injection / new in our case.